h2o/picotls/README.md

 % ./cli -c /path/to/certificate.pem -k /path/to/private-key.pem  127.0.0.1 8443
 ```

-Connect to the test server:
+Connect to the mtest server:
 ```
 % ./cli 127.0.0.1 8443
 ```